MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-hyperlinks-in-tables.md

 ---
-title: Add hyperlinks (URLs) to a table
+title: Add hyperlinks (URLs) to a table or matrix
 description: This topic teaches how to add hyperlinks (URLs) to a table.
 You use Power BI Desktop to add hyperlinks (URLs) to a dataset.
-Then, in either Power BI Desktop or the Power BI service, you can add those hyperlinks to your report tables and matrixes.
+Then, in Power BI Desktop or the Power BI service, you can add those hyperlinks to your report tables and matrixes.
 author: maggiesMSFT
 ms.reviewer: ''
 ms.custom: seodec18
 ms.service: powerbi
 ms.subservice: powerbi-desktop
 ms.topic: conceptual
-ms.date: 10/29/2019
+ms.date: 01/13/2020
 ms.author: maggies

 LocalizationGroup: Visualizations
 ---
-# Add hyperlinks (URLs) to a table
+# Add hyperlinks (URLs) to a table or matrix
 This topic teaches how to add hyperlinks (URLs) to a table.
 You use Power BI Desktop to add hyperlinks (URLs) to a dataset.
-Then, in either Power BI Desktop or the Power BI service, you can add those hyperlinks to your report tables and matrixes.
+You can add those hyperlinks to your report tables and matrixes in either Power BI Desktop or the Power BI service.
+Then you can display the URL or a link icon, or format another column as link text.

 ![Table with hyperlinks](media/power-bi-hyperlinks-in-tables/hyperlinkedtable.png)